 3 Custom Private Equity Benchmark: The long-term return objective is to exceed the public equity return.
-Given the appraisal-based valuation methodology and illiquid nature of the investments, the Private Equity allocation is benchmarked to actual PE returns for the purposes of calculating the Total Fund Policy target.
+Given the appraisal-based valuation methodology and illiquid nature of the investments, the Private Equity allocation is benchmarked to actual PE returns for the purposes of calculating the Total Fund Benchmark.
+The annual strategy review will use the Cambridge Universe information for benchmarking.